kimmania/ProgrammingClub/README.md

 * most creative solution for solving the problem

 I frequently invested the time to go for most creative, I enjoyed thinking outside the box.

+This eventually turned into exercises just for myself.